 5. Debts.
 Describe all debts of you, your spouse and dependent children in excess of \$5,000.
-Name of Family Member Name/Address Creditor Category of Amount - .
+Name of Family Member Name/Address Creditor Category of Amount - 6.
 Interest in Contracts.
-Describe any interest of you, your spouse or dependent children in any contract involve the NFPWA or Niagara Falls Water Board.
-Name of Family Member Contract Description 3.
-Political Parties.
+Describe any interest of your contract involve the NFPW /ou, your spouse or depend /A or Niagara Falls Water Board ent children in any Name of Family Member Contr act Description

+8. Political Parties.
 List any position you held within the last five (5) years as an officer of any political party, political committee or political organization.
 The term "political organization" includes any independent or any organization that is affiliated with, or a subsidiary of a political party.

-Signed Date
+Signed Date ARA COUNTY BOARD OF Human Resources Office ETHICS